 The Garrick Inn, the double gabled building with curving timbers, is in a building that dates from 1595 and has been an Inn since the early 1700s.
 It's possible there was a pub on this site as early as the 14th century.

 The taller building, next door, with the straight timbers, was the home of Katherine Rogers, mother of John Harvard-the founder of Harvard University.
 Owned by Harvard University, it has been managed by the Shakespeare Birthplace Trust since 1990.
-It was open to the public while conservation works were taking place in several other Shakespeare Trust properties.
-It closes to the public in the summer of 2016.
+The house is not currently open to the public.

 The Garrick Inn was named for Shakespearean actor David Garrick after he organized the Shakespeare Jubilee in 1760.
 Until recently, its other major distinction was that this was the only non-smoking pub in Stratford-upon-Avon.
 But on July 1, 2007, all enclosed public places in England became smoke-free.